nvbnb17/nvbnb17.github.io/_pages/projects.md

     - projects
 ---

-Welcome to the projects page.
-This is where you can list you see all of the projects that I have been working on during my time at University.
+Welcome to the projects page this is where you can see all of the projects that I have been working on during my time at University.